 So, let’s get started!

-What are custom fields
+What are WordPress custom fields

 Like we’ve mentioned before custom fields are a powerful tool to add information to each of your users in a way that you can extract and manipulate this data afterward.
 Custom fields are important part of the WordPress ecosystem and are used and created by a lot of WordPress plugins and tools such as the Advanced Custom Fields plugin, memberships plugins or even contact form plugins.

 This is all part of the magic of how you can turn raw data into useful information.